PeerHerholz/NU_T32_CBMG/initiative/setup.md

 1. A [Google Chrome Extension](https://chrome.google.com/webstore/detail/citation-transparency/cepnbdbhabaljgecaddglhhcgajphbcf?hl=en) targeting citation transparency focusing gender imbalance.
 Going further, your `Zotero library` can also be used to [create a diversity statement](https://github.com/dalejn/cleanBib#instructions) which can be added to your written submissions.
 Find out more about it on [Dani Bassett](https://complexsystemsupenn.com/)'s [lab website](https://complexsystemsupenn.com/diversity-1).
 2. [Grammarly](https://www.grammarly.com/): an AI powered cloud-based writing assistant that can help with typos, spelling, grammar, punctuation, clarity, engagement, and delivery mistakes.
 The basic version is free and integrates nicely with browsers and local apps.
-3. [GitKraken Glo Boards](https://app.gitkraken.com/glo/): create and track tasks for better project management.
+3. [GitHub Project Management](https://github.blog/developer-skills/github/getting-started-with-project-planning-on-github/): create and track tasks for better project management.
 4. Get a [pomodoro](https://en.wikipedia.org/wiki/Pomodoro_Technique) app that helps you to stay focus, track your work and get things done.
 For some examples check this [list](https://www.jotform.com/blog/best-pomodoro-app/).

 ## Checking your install